City Temple, London: Later years

 Newton found the burden of the City Temple too much for one man, and he asked for an assistant.
 Surprisingly the assistant finally called was a woman, Miss A. Maude Royden.
 She was an Anglican, but was prohibited from preaching by the Church of England.
 In the free atmosphere on the City Temple, however, she was welcomed by the Church, if not by the press.

 Newton ministered at the City Temple through the First World War, returning to America in 1919.
 He was succeeded by F. W. Norwood, an Australian Baptist.

 When Norwood left the City Temple in 1935, there was some uncertainty over where the next pastor should come from.
 Some argued that, since the Congregational Church had not had a Congregationalist pastor since 1915, when Campbell left, they should call a minister from within their own denomination.
 In the event, the man called was a Methodist minister, then stationed in Leeds, Leslie Weatherhead.
 He served there from 1936 until his retirement in 1960.

 During The Blitz, the City Temple was "gutted by fire from incendiary bombs dropped from enemy aeroplanes".
 Weatherhead was able to continue his ministry thanks to the nearby Anglican St Sepulchre-without-Newgate church.
-After the war, Weatherhead raised the funds to rebuild the City Temple, largely from John D. Rockefeller, Jr. The rebuilt City Temple was opened in the presence of Queen Elizabeth The Queen Mother in 1958.
+After the war, Weatherhead raised the funds to rebuild the City Temple, largely from John D. Rockefeller Jr. The rebuilt City Temple was opened in the presence of Queen Elizabeth The Queen Mother in 1958.
 Weatherhead retired in 1960.

+The City Temple has been listed Grade II on the National Heritage List for England since November 1977.